Arab al-'Arida

 Arab al-'Arida (عرب العريضه), is a depopulated former Palestinian Arab village and 6 km south of the city of Beit She'an.

 History

-It stood on the Tell al-Ru'yan and Tell al-Qurud sites.
+Arab al-'Arida stood on the Tell al-Ru'yan and Tell al-Qurud sites.

-British Mandate era
+British Mandate

 In the 1931 census it had a population of 182, all Muslims, in a total of 38 houses.

 In the 1945 statistics it had a population of 150 Muslims and held 700 dunams of land.
 In 1944/45 a total of 600 dunums of village land was used for cereals, while 100 dunams were classed as uncultivable.

-1948 and aftermath
+Israel

-It was captured by Israel's Golani Brigade during Operation Gideon on May 20, 1948.
+Arab al-'Arida was captured by Israel's Golani Brigade during Operation Gideon on May 20, 1948.
 Following the war the area was incorporated into the State of Israel.
 The Palestinian historian Walid Khalidi, described the village remains in 1992: "No traces are left of the village.
 The whole village site is planted in wheat.
 The archaeological site, Tall al-Ru'yan, has been transformed into a garbage dump."